jmbussat/WS2812_ESP8266/README.md

 ```bash
 cat colorwheel.html  | sed -e "s/\"/'/g" | sed -e '/^\s*$/d' | sed -e 's/.*/\"&\"/g' > colorwheel.h
 ```

+This replace all double quotes with single quotes, removes empty lines and encloses each line in double quotes.
 The resulting file is then copied as *html_header.h* and the following is added at the begining to make it a constant definition:

 ```c